charleskoffler/clprolf/README.md

 COMPATIBILITY WITH OTHER PARADIGMS

-	The kind of objects simu_rewo and simu_alfoc can be seen as only simu_alfoc, as simu_rewo is finally a specialized simu_alfoc in goal of simulation of the real-world.
-The same reasoning is valid for rewo, which are first a kind of "information" object, but an "information" as well.
+The kind of objects simu_real_world_obj and simu_comp_worker can be seen as only simu_comp_worker, as simu_real_world_obj is finally a specialized simu_comp_worker in goal of simulation of the real-world.
+The same reasoning is valid for real_world_obj, which are first a kind of "information" object, but an "information" as well.
-So with this observation, we can say that there is only, finally, only simu_alfoc classes(and only "information"), and this aligns with paradigms that do not differenciate classes.
+So with this observation, we can say that there is only, finally, only simu_comp_worker classes(and only "information"), and this aligns with paradigms that do not differenciate classes.
 So we could see that even in simol, there is one sort of class or structures, like in classical oriented object programming(as well in procedural paradigm).
-In summary, it's quite like simu_rewo would inherit of simu_alfoc, and as rewo would inherit from information, which is quite like regular object vision.
+In summary, it's quite like simu_real_world_obj would inherit of simu_comp_worker, and as real_world_obj would inherit from information, which is quite like regular object vision.
 This precisions aims to make a bridge with objects existing paradigms and code.

 SIMOL IN GENERAL PURPOSE PROGRAMMING

 Simol could be interesting too for general-purpose, for those who are interested on a simulation vision.
-Indeed, even in system programming, we can easily find simu_rewo as connections, sockets, file, memory and so on.
+Indeed, even in system programming, we can easily find simu_real_world_obj as connections, sockets, file, memory and so on.

 RELATIONSHIPS WITH EXISTING INTERFACES